Hluhluwe Umkhumbi Lodge

 Investing in Youth

-Our programs can be customized and tailor made to compliment nearly any syllabus; from history and geography to animal care and rugby we can make a trip that is relevant to you.
+Our programs can be customized and tailor-made to complement nearly any syllabus; from history and geography to animal care and rugby we can make a trip that is relevant to you.

 2-sleeper en suite chalets (2 single beds)